 Let Girls Learn

-This project is part of the Let Girls Learn program started by the White House, in partnership with Peace Corps.
-The goal is to keep girls attending to school.
+This project is part of the Let Girls Learn program started by the White House, in partnership with the Peace Corps.
+The goal is to keep girls attending school.
 It is a part of Water Charity’s Let Girls Learn Initiative – Worldwide.

-This project is designed to eliminate one of the many barriers of girls’ school attendance.
+This project is designed to eliminate one of the many barriers to girls’ school attendance.
 As the girls are usually the students required to come early or leave class to retrieve water, this well will allow them to spend more time in class.
 They will also have more water accessible for drinking, hygiene, and sanitation.

 This project has been funded by an anonymous donor.